Submitted by george.somers@… on

 Image

-What does your role as an Army Chaplain look like?
+What does your role as an Army Chaplain involve?

 "There's quite a bit of being away from home.
 At the moment, for me, that's looking like lots of short trips away, but in the past, it has been longer placements.
 In one of my previous jobs, I was away from my family for six months.